Constitution and Rules

 15 3.1 he is first given an opportunity of appearing before the Committee and answering the complaints made against him; and

 15 3.2 at least two-thirds of the Committee then present vote in favour of his/her expulsion.

 15.4 In the event of expulsion the Member will forfeit all subscription paid with the current term of membership and all claims upon or rights to the Club and its property

 16.1 Any Member may introduce guests to the Club provided that no-one whose application for membership has been declined or that has been expelled from the Club may be introduced as a guest.

-16.2 The Member introducing a guest must enter the name and address of the guest together with his own name in a book which is kept on the Club premises and pay a fee at a rate to be fixed from time to time by the Committee; currently £2.00 per visitor per day.
+16.2 The Member introducing a guest must enter the name and address of the guest together with his/her own name in a book which is kept on the Club premises and pay a fee at a rate to be fixed from time to time by the Committee.

 18. Modification of Rules